 Refrigerating potatoes causes the starches to turn into sugars, affecting not only the flavor but also the texture.
 The ideal temperature for storing potatoes is 55 to 60 F, but if you use them within a week, room temperature is fine.
-More important is keeping them out of the light, like in a paper bag, so that they don't develop a green-colored toxin called solanine.
+More important is keeping them out of light, such as in a paper bag, so they don't develop a green-colored toxin called solanine.
 Try to keep them away from onions, which emit moisture that can cause potatoes to sprout.

 Conclusion: Keep potatoes in a cool, dark place, away from onions.Continue to 9 of 15 below.

 Refrigerated, honey will harden into an amber-like consistency that makes it impossible to squeeze out of a bottle.
 Moreover, refrigerating honey is totally unnecessary.
 Archaeologists in Egypt have found 3,000-year-old pots of honey that is unspoiled (thanks to acidity, hydrogen peroxide, and absence of water), making it the most shelf-stable food in the history of the planet.